How Long Can You Go Without Showering?

 4. Skin and body infections

-As stated earlier on, the skin is often crawling with millions of bacteria and fungi.
+As stated earlier, the skin often crawls with millions of bacteria and fungi.
 In certain amounts, they can’t affect you in any way.
 When you let them accumulate by not washing the excess amounts off, they can’t enter the skin and cause infections.

 One of the bacteria found on the skin is the staphylococcus kind.
 While harmless, it can build up and enter the skin if you don’t shower for a while.
 Staphylococcus infections are quite dangerous.